 - Size – there’s nothing worse than being crammed into a tiny tent, especially when you’re trying to stretch out and sleep.
 Look for a tent that’s definitely big enough for you, your camping gear, bag and supplies.

 - Eyecatching – how about trying to find your tent in a field that looks like this.
 So now you see the benefits of choosing a tent that’s distinctive!
 The brighter and bolder the better, especially when it comes to trying to find your tent in the dark after a few pints.
 Something like this bold and beautiful Eurohike tent from Millets is just the job – an eye-popping canvas that you can’t fail to miss, affordable, lightweight, and it’s a pop-up so it’ll pitch in minutes too.

 One and two-man tents are obviously cheaper, and they have another advantage – they’re much easier to pitch.
 If you’re heading to the festival as a group, then all chipping in for one big tent is a great moneysaving option.

 However, remember that it means you’ll be stuck in the same tent with a group of people in a muddy field with limited (pretty much non-existent) personal hygiene facilities.
-There will be snoring.
+There will be snoring,perhaps even in your tent unless you or your companions use an anti snoring device.
 So if you don’t fancy sharing after all, you can always bring along a base tent or gazebo as place for you all to hang out together before you decamp to your separate tents you want a kip.